justinmc/markdown-html-form/README.md

 ### Two-way Conversion

-I've shown how to sync the Markdown to an HTML preview div or textfield, but if you also want the HTML textfield to sync back to Markdown then that's easy too.
+I've shown how to sync the Markdown to an HTML preview div or textarea, but if you also want the HTML textarea to sync back to Markdown then that's easy too.
 Just make sure you also include [to-markdown](https://github.com/domchristie/to-markdown) before mdhtmlform and the HTML will sync back automatically.
-Don't forget your HTML textfield still needs the `mdhtmlform-html` class.
+Don't forget your HTML textarea still needs the `mdhtmlform-html` class.
+Check out `examples/two-way` for an example.

 ### Multiple Instances

-If you need multiple Markdown textfields syncing their HTML to separate elements on the same page, this is also easily accomplished.
+If you need multiple Markdown textareas syncing their HTML to separate elements on the same page, this is also easily accomplished.
 Just add a unique `data-mdhtmlform-group` data attribute to the elements of each instance you need.
 Here's an example:

 ```html
 <!-- The first Markdown input -->